acharyabidhan/resource-usage/README.md

 ## Usage

-To use the Resource Usage Widget, simply clone this repository and run `python main.py` in your terminal.
+To use this Widget, simply clone this repository and run the following commands.
+- `pip install -r requirements.txt`
+- `python main.py`

 ## Contributing

 We welcome contributions!
-If you'd like to contribute to this, feel free to do so.
+If you'd like to contribute to this, feel free to do.